leeseomin/TernaryMamba/README.md

 - SwiGLU (Swish activation + Gated Linear Unit)
 - Mamba State Space Model (SSM)

-### OpenWebText Dataset
-- The model is trained on 30~50% of the OpenWebText dataset.
-- The data is preprocessed and stored in binary format, which is loaded during training.

 ### Model Training
 - The model is trained using the Adam optimizer.
-- During the training process:
-  - Train/val losses are periodically evaluated.
-  - The loss graph is updated.

 <br>